grunwald/structure/README.md

 structure
 =========

-With function $PlotStructure.R$ you can read and plot one STRUCTURE output file.
+With function *PlotStructure.R* you can read and plot one STRUCTURE output file.

 Demo files are labelled as xxx_f.